ProactiveNode/ProactiveNode.github.io/_posts/2017-09-19-WindowsUptimeWithPython.md

 tab.
 If I wanted to know the uptime for various Windows machines, then I would have to repeat this same process a few times and spend a bit of time doing it.
 I wanted to speed this process up by creating a Python script to get the uptime of a Windows machine.

-The libraries that we used were:
+The libraries that I used were:
    * subprocess
    * datetime